FablabTorino/esp-rfid/README.md

 On Windows you can use **"flash.bat"**, it will ask you which COM port that ESP is connected and then flashes it.
 You can use any flashing tool and do the flashing manually.
 The flashing process itself has been described at numerous places on Internet.

 #### Building With PlatformIO

+In order to start to build the project from scratch, you need to upload both the backend and the frontend, so follow the instructions of both.
 ##### Backend
 The build environment is based on [PlatformIO](http://platformio.org).
 Follow the instructions found here: http://platformio.org/#!/get-started for installing it but skip the ```platform init``` step as this has already been done, modified and it is included in this repository.
 In summary: